buanzo/digitalocean-metawrite/README.md

     ssh root@another_droplet

+# Example: Create OpenSSH AuthorizedKeysFile-compatible output using from your DigitalOcean account.

+This is a useful feature, but please do NOT --output directly to your authorized_keys file!

+    dometawrite --template authorizedkeys \
+                --api-key $DO_API_KEY

 # Example: Create ansible inventory (This template is not yet available)

 Maybe you use ansible, and you want to update your hosts inventory dynamically: